• ReQonsult MATLAB® Connector

 FAQ

 Detailed answers to frequently asked questions about the ReQonsult MATLAB® Connector.
-Learn how to use the Connector to optimize traceability, simplify processes, and make development projects more efficient.
+Learn how to use the connector to optimize traceability, simplify processes, and make development projects more efficient.

 FAQ

-The links from to ALM/PLM will be persisted on the MATLAB® side, using the infrastructure of the Requirements Toolbox.
-In case of the Connector, it includes the URL of the target container and the ID of the concrete item within this container.
-For example, URL of a project and the item within the project.
-On the ALM/PLM side, corresponding links will use the RMI notation of the link to MATLAB® – can see the URL, which MATLAB® offers for the artifacts by right-click on the block, then “Requirements → Copy URL to Clipboard” (note, in different contexts, the menu may look like “Requirements at This Level”).
+The links from MATLAB® to ALM or PLM systems are maintained on the MATLAB® side using the Requirements Toolbox infrastructure.
+In the case of the connector, this includes the URL of the target container and the ID of the specific element within that container.
+For example, the URL of a project and the element within the project.
+On the ALM/PLM side, the corresponding links use the RMI notation of the link to MATLAB®—you can see the URL that MATLAB® provides for the artifacts by right-clicking on the block and then selecting Requirements → Copy URL to Clipboard.
+Please note that in other contexts, the menu may look like “Requirements at This Level.”

 Links to MATLAB® artifacts: